 Level 1 Beginners.

 Recommended for those who have tried classic cross-country skiing, mastered the basics (including the snowplough) and now wish to try the skating style.
 Generally a faster skiing motion than classic cross-country skiing, you will need to be of reasonable fitness and have confidence on the snow.
 Whilst not skiing in tracks you will be on prepared, gradually undulating slopes and cover approximately 10-15km a day.
-This is not suitable for those who have not tried classic cross-country skiing.

 Level 2 Intermediates.